alandefreitas/futures/docs/futures/future_types.md

 {{ code_snippet("test/unit/snippets.cpp", "interop_jcfuture_stop") }}

 We now have three types of future objects.
-Because all of these types has the requirements of the [is_future] concept, the library functions allow them to interoperate:
+Because all of these types are [future_like], the library functions allow them to interoperate:

 {{ code_snippet("test/unit/snippets.cpp", "types_wait_for_all") }}